GEC’s Covid-19 Response Plan

 If you’d like to make a contribution to the Kesho Fund, click here and in the ‘comment box’ – write Kesho.

 In closing, please understand that the situation remains fluid and hence GEC has to remain flexible and responsive.
-I truly believe that we can count on the resiliency that got us through the after-math of the dorm fire to get us through this next challenge as well.

 Learn more about Covid-19 in sub-Saharan Africa: